Stromboli - Messina

 Yes, foot passengers can travel with Liberty Lines Fast Ferries ferries between Stromboli and Messina.

-Pets are allowed on ferries travelling from Stromboli to Messina with Liberty Lines Fast Ferries.
-Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.
+Pets are allowed on ferries travelling from Stromboli to Messina with Liberty Lines Fast Ferries. .

 More routes than anyone else.